zuldeveloper2023/PreVectorChunks/README.md

 PINECONE_API_KEY=YOUR_API_KEY
 OPENAI_API_KEY=YOUR_API_KEY

-#how to call relevant functions Four key functions that you can call are below:
+#how to call relevant functions:
+#Four key functions that you can call are below:
 #function that chunks any document
 chunk_documents(instructions,file_path="content_playground/content.json"):
 #function that chunks any document as well as inserts into vdb - you need an index name inside index_n